samuelyoon29/Assisted-Emotions/README.md

     Deployment: GitHub Pages (Frontend), Render (Backend)

-✅ Functionality: How to Run Project Iris
+✅ Functionality: How to Run Project Empath

 We've designed the project to be simple to set up and run.
 Prerequisites